 - Sand and scuff outside and inside area by exceeding it 31.7 mm (1-1/4 in) on each side and 12.7 mm (1/2 in) at each end. - Make a V groove (appr.
-90°) on both sides of hood using a knife or a rough round file. - Enlarge the crack to 2.4 mm (3/32 in) 3.2 mm (1/8 in) using a sharp knife. - Clean outside and inside surface with isopropyl alcohol or Crest Hi-Solv product. - Repair inside surface first. - Cover inside area with Crest TP-E epoxy. - Apply a 50 mm $\times$ 30 mm (2 in $\times$ 1-1/4 in) patch.
-If no room for the patch, use tape. - Cover exterior surface with same product.
-Damaged area should be slightly higher. - Heat surface with a heater lamp placed at 38 mm (15 in) for a period of 15 minutes. - Sand outside repair using a smooth dry sand paper. - Use same product if a final finish is required. - Apply a flexible primer. - Wait 10 minutes. - Repaint (air dry during 72 hours approximately).
+90°) on both sides of hood using a knife or a rough round file. - Enlarge the crack to 2.4 mm (3/32 in) 3.2 mm (1/8 in) using a sharp knife. - Clean outside and inside surface with isopropyl alcohol or Crest Hi-Solv product. - Apply aluminum tape RA-T from Crest to the damaged area outside surface.
+This will act as a back support during repair. - Repair inside surface first. - Apply Crest 50 mm (2 in) wide fiberglass tape to the damaged area inside surface. - Apply Crest TP-E epoxy over the fiberglass tape. - When epoxy is hardened, remove aluminum tape from outside surface. - Cover outside surface with Crest TP-E epoxy filling the damaged area.
+Damaged area should be slightly higher. - Heat surface with a heater lamp placed at 40 cm (15 in) for a period of 15 minutes. - Sand outside repair area using a dry sand paper. - Use Crest TP-E epoxy if a final finish is required. - Sand repair area as needed. - Clean surface to be painted with Crest Hi-Solv product. - Apply a flexible primer such as Crest Prima Flex stock no. AP-F. - Wait 10 minutes. - Repaint (air dry during 72 hours approximately).

-O NOTE : R.I.M. material is high static plastics, painting must be done in a dust free area such as a paint booth.
+NOTE: R.I.M. material is high static plastics, painting must be done in a dust free area such as a paint booth.